CianMRoche/AstroWiki/Instrumentation and methods/Methods.md

 ## Space-based detector orbits
-**Lagrange points** - JWST.
-For discussion of locations see [[Compact objects - Questions#47|47]].
+**Lagrange points** - [[Observatories#JWST|JWST]].
+For discussion of locations see [[Compact objects - Questions#48|48]].
 The points in a binary orbit where the net force is zero due to a balance of gravity and the centrifugal force.
 Note that they are all either unstable or quasi-stable, requiring small orbits around the lagrange points themselves to stay at that point
 ![[Lagrange_Contours.jpeg|400]]

 **Low Earth orbit** - HITOMI XRISM SWIFT NuSTAR AMS (on ISS)